tannineo/cs7ns6-groupwork/README.md

 The heartbeat task only start from a Leader.
 In normal situation, when Follower receives the heartbeat from Leader, the election timeout will be reset (no need for election when Leader is alive).
 Term number and commitIndex from the leader are synced to the Followers.

 The election task start when the Follower is not receiving the heartbeat from Leader.
 Followers and Candidates will vote for the requester if themselves' term number is less equal than the requester.

+When receiving no heartbeat from Leader, the follower will start a ElectionTask as a Candidate.
+Itself's `currentTerm` will increase, then vote for itself, and send vote reuests with: `currentTerm`, `lastLogIndex`, `lastLogTerm`
+The request is handled by Consensus Module.
+Once gathered votes for majority `>= n/2`, it will become Leader.

 The leader keeps track of all the commitIndex numbers from Followers.